DK26/rendit/README.md

             The template file to render.

-            This requires either the `<TEMPLATE NAME>.ctx.json` or the `default.ctx.json` context files, to be present in the same directory.
+            This requires either the `<TEMPLATE NAME>.ctx.json` or the `default.ctx.json` context files to be present in the template's directory.

             [Example]

-            For the template file `my_template.html`, the automatic context file would be `my_template.ctx.json` of the same directory.
+            .
+            ├── my_template.ctx.json
+            └── my_template.html

             If `my_template.ctx.json` is missing, `default.ctx.json` is automatically loaded instead.

+            .
+            ├── default.ctx.json
+            └── my_template.html

-            This behavior can be overridden by assigning the context file manually when using the `--context` option.
+            This behavior can be overridden by assigning the context file directly, using the `--context <CONTEXT FILE>` option.

             [Output]

-            Unless using the `--output` option,
-            providing `<TEMPLATE FILE>`, produces a `<TEMPLATE NAME>.rendered.<EXTENSION>` file.
+            Unless using the `--output <OUTPUT FILE>` option, providing `<TEMPLATE FILE>`, produces a `<TEMPLATE NAME>.rendered.<EXTENSION>` file by default.

+            .
+            ├── my_template.html
+            └── my_template.rendered.html

-            By NOT providing `<TEMPLATE FILE>`, STDIN mode is activated and will be waiting on template data stream from STDIN, printing results to STDOUT instead of writing to file.
+            By NOT providing `<TEMPLATE FILE>`, STDIN mode is activated.
+Template data stream will be expected to come from STDIN, printing the results to STDOUT instead of writing to file.

 OPTIONS:
     -c, --context <CONTEXT FILE>
-            Override automatic loading of the context file with the specified context file.
+            Override default loading of the context file with the specified context file.

-    -o, --output <CONTEXT FILE>
+    -o, --output <OUTPUT FILE>
-            Override automatic output file path with the specified file path.
+            Override default output file path with the specified file path.

         --stdout
             Print rendered result to STDOUT.